DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 In Expirement 3, we considered whether model results could be generalized for use in ungauged basins.
 We also expiremented with different variable combinations and training rates.

-For training, we focused on Huc08 basins where Maritime or Montane Forest snow predominated, including:  <br>
+For training, we focused on Huc08 sub-Basins where Maritime or Montane Forest snow predominated, including:  <br>
  - Maritme Basins: [Chelan](basin_fact_sheets/Chelan(17020009).md) (17020009), [Sauk](basin_fact_sheets/Sauk(17110006).md) (17110006), [Skagit](basin_fact_sheets/Skagit(17110005).md) (17110005), [Skykomish](basin_fact_sheets/Skykomish(1711009).md) (17110009), and [Wenatche](basin_fact_sheets/Wenatche(17020011).md) (17020011)
  - Montane Forest Basins: [Middle Salmon Chamberlain](basin_fact_sheets/Middle_Salmon-Chamberlain(17060207).md)(17060207), [St.Joe](basin_fact_sheets/St._Joe(17010304).md) (17010304), [South Fork Coeur d'ALene](basin_fact_sheets/South_Fork_Coeur_d'Alene(17010302).md) (17010302), [South Fork Salmon River](basin_fact_sheets/South_Fork_Salmon_River(17060208).md)(17060208) and [Upper Couer d'Alene](basin_fact_sheets/Upper_Coeur_d'Alene(17010301).md) (17010301)

 Within these regions, we treated each Huc12 sub-unit as a  separate time series of data.
-We excluded Huc12 sub watershed dominated by ephemral snow as we are primiarly interested in modelling persistent snow pack.
-This resulted in 270 Huc12 units available for training.
+We excluded Huc12 sub-watersheds dominated by ephemral snow as we are primiarly interested in modelling persistent snow pack, and we learned from expirement 2 that ephemeral snow is less well modelled by our LSTM model.
+This selection process reulted in 270 Huc12 units available for training.

 We randomly split these 270 Huc12 sub-watersheds into training, validaton, and test groups using a 60/20/20 split, resulting in 162 Huc12 sub-watersheds used in model training, 54 in validation, and 54 in Test Set A. Its worth noting that train/validation/test splits resulting from random selection resulted in a validation set that was somewhat overweighted in Motane Forest sub-watersheds (65%) compared to the training (52%) and test sets(56%).

-We also defined Test set B as the Huc12 units in  [Upper Yakima](basin_fact_sheets/UpperYakima(17030001).md) (17030001) and [Naches](basin_fact_sheets/Naches(17030002).md) (17030002), which contain a mix of Maritime and Montane Forest snowpack.
+We also defined Test set B as the Huc12 units in  [Upper Yakima](basin_fact_sheets/UpperYakima(17030001).md) (17030001) and [Naches](basin_fact_sheets/Naches(17030002).md) (17030002), which contain a mix of Maritime and Montane Forest snowpack, again excluding any Huc12 sub-watershed units predominated by ephemeral snow.
 The Yakima/Naches region is ecologically important in the Pacific Northwest and for farming in the Yakima valley.
-These basins play the role of completely ungauged basin in our expirement set up.
+These Huc08 sub-Basins play the role of completely ungauged regions in our expirement set up.

 In this expirement, we explored eight model different variations, consisting of four different variabe combinations, each run using a learning rate of .001 and .0003.
 | Name                | Features                                      |